webda2l/symfony-docs/components/http_kernel.rst

 .. warning::

     Internally, the HttpKernel makes use of the :phpfunction:`fastcgi_finish_request` PHP function.
-This means that at the moment, only the `PHP FPM`_ and `FrankenPHP`_ servers API are able to send a response to the client while the server's PHP process still performs some tasks.
+This means that at the moment, only the `PHP FPM`_ API and the `FrankenPHP`_ server are able to send a response to the client while the server's PHP process still performs some tasks.
 With all other server APIs, listeners to ``kernel.terminate`` are still executed, but the response is not sent to the client until they are all completed.